siwapp/siwapp-sf3/README.md

     $ composer create-project --stability=dev siwapp/siwapp-sf3 my_siwapp; cd my_siwapp

 You will need to have Java installed and available in your path (for yuicompressor).
-On Debian/Ubuntu-based systems you can install it:
+On Debian/Ubuntu-based systems you can install it using the following:

     $ sudo apt-get install default-jre-headless